-X-Men chronological movie order: The best way to watch
+What is the best order to watch the X-Men movies?

 Logan (2017)

-Logan is Hugh Jackman’s final turn as Wolverine.
+Logan was going to be Hugh Jackman’s final turn as Wolverine until it was confirmed he'll be in Deadpool 3.
 In 2029, Logan is living as a limo driver in a dystopian version of El Paso.
 His mutant healing factor has begun to fade, and the world hasn’t seen a mutant born in 25 years.
-While Logan wants to continue his life in peace, taking care of a 90-year-old, dementia-riddled Charles Xavier (Patrick Stewart), he is forced to protect a young girl, named Laura (Dafne Keen), with powers mysteriously similar to his own, as they journey to a refuge center that may not even exist.
+While Logan wants to continue his life in peace, taking care of a 90-year-old, dementia-riddled Charles Xavier (Patrick Stewart), he is forced to protect a young girl, named Laura (Dafne Keen), with powers mysteriously similar to his own, as they journey to a refuge centre that may not even exist.

-Spoiler-free X-Men viewing orders
+Spoiler-free version: X-Men movie orders at a glance

 The first list below is the same exact chronological one that is detailed above, only free of spoilers so you can read at a glance.
 As for the second list, it's all the X-Men films - again, listed spoiler-free - but in order of release.